MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 *   The Starbucks PWA has increased daily active users twice and orders on desktop are nearly the same rate as mobile ([source][StarbucksSuccessStory]).
 *   Trivago saw an increase of 150% for people who add its PWA to the home screen and the increased engagement led to a 97% increase in clickouts to hotel offers ([source][TrivagoSuccessStory]).
-*   Tinder cut load times from 11.91 seconds to 4.68 seconds with their PWA and the app is 90% smaller than the native Android app ([source][TinderSuccessStory]).
+*   Tinder cut load times from 11.91 seconds to 4.68 seconds with their PWA and the app is 90% smaller than the compiled Android app ([source][TinderSuccessStory]).

-To read more success stories, navigate to [PWA Stats][PwaStats].
+Read more success stories on the [PWA Stats][PwaStats] website.

 ## See also